PlantPhenoOntology/ppo_pre_reasoner/Incoming/README.md

 [unreasoned_data.ttl](unreasoned_data.ttl)
 This file does not produce any errors and seems to work as expected.

-# A sample of what data looks like coming out of the FIMS system:
+# FIMS Output Test (single record sample):
 [unreasoned_data_sample.ttl](unreasoned_data_sample.ttl)
+ This file reproduces (mostly) output from the FIMS system using the [biocode-fims-configurator](https://github.com/biocodellc/biocode-fims-configurator).
 This file does not produce any errors and seems to work as expected.
-It is annotated with needed changes to FIMS
+It is annotated with a couple of needed changes to FIMS output which can be easily corrected.

-# Testing measurement features:
+# Presence/Absence with Measurement Datum:
 [unreasoned_data_measurements](unreasoned_data_measurements.ttl)
 This file does not produce any errors but does not deliver the inferences i would expect--- that is,  we should be inferring "leaves absent" with an upper count specified of 0